devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 installed.

-Follow the instructions at https://cloud.google.com/sdk/docs/quickstarts for the Operating System that you are using to install gcloud.
+Follow the instructions at https://cloud.google.com/sdk/docs/quickstarts for the operating system that you are using to install `gcloud`.
 Alternatively, if you are using Homebrew on MacOS, you can install `gcloud` with :